Cook Library 524

 Coordinator: Kimberly Graham

-All admitted freshmen with an old SAT score less than 500 in critical reading, new SAT score less than 550 in Evidence-Based Reading and Writing, or an ACT Reading score less than 21 are REQUIRED to take the reading placement test.
+All admitted freshmen with an SAT score less than 550 in Evidence-Based Reading and Writing, or an ACT Reading score less than 21 are REQUIRED to take the reading placement test.
 A reading placement test score below 251 in NEXT generation or 80 in Classic will require a student to enroll in and complete REED 102.
 Unless exempt, all transfer students with fewer than 30 credits are required to take the reading placement test.

 Exemptions from the Reading Placement Test:

-- New SAT Evidence-Based Reading and Writing Score of 550 or higher
+- SAT Evidence-Based Reading and Writing Score of 550 or higher

 - ACT - Reading score of 21 or higher